citrusui/bbq-quest/_posts/2016-03-27-gnu-vs-bsd-utilities on-ios.md

 You can use the iosbinpack all you want — I’m not forcing you to stick with GNU.
 However, if you want to revert back to GNU, it’s not always easy.
 While some GNU utilities are on Telesphoreo, like diskdev-cmds and file-cmds, others are not — they’re bundled with stock iOS.
 Just keep that in mind.

-Thanks to [@ReddestDream](https://twitter.com/ReddestDream) for contributing to this article.
+Thanks to [@ReddestDream](https://twitter.com/ReddestDream) and [@parrotgeek1](https://twitter.com/parrotgeek1) for contributing to this article.
 I really appreciate it!